sevenbridges-openworkflows/Broad-Best-Practice-Data-pre-processing-CWL1.0-workflow/README.md

 ### Common Issues and Important Notes

-* **BROAD Best Practice Data Pre-processing Workflow 4.1.0.0**  expects unmapped BAM file format as the main input.
+* The **Broad Best Practice Data Pre-processing Workflow 4.1.0.0**  expects unmapped BAM file format as the main input.
 * **Input Alignments** (`--in_alignments`) - provided unmapped BAM (uBAM) file should be in query-sorter order and all reads must have RG tags.
 Also, input uBAM files must pass validation by **ValidateSamFile**.
 * For each tool in the workflow, equivalent parameter settings to the one listed in the corresponding WDL file are set as defaults.